Table of Contents

 The first-ever reported use of false teeth for dogs dates back to 1938 in the United States.
 The practice never really caught on and is still considered uncommon.
 Speculation as to why dog owners did not get into the habit of fitting their dogs with dentures is interesting.

 The concern over the difficulty a dog may have in adapting to false teeth is the number one reason why it is not a normal practice for today’s veterinarians.
 Accidents, where the dentures could be swallowed, present another difficulty.
 Then there’s the cost.

 Dental appliances for humans are costly.
-A dog that uses dentures which could regularly get lost, swallowed or broken would make for an expensive exercise over the course of time.
-Even if dental implants were an option, a dog’s lifestyle would impact their effectiveness greatly.
+A dog that uses dentures that could regularly get lost, swallowed, or broken would make for an expensive exercise over the course of time.
+Even if dental implants were an option, a dog’s lifestyle would impact its effectiveness greatly.

 There are some vets who support the concept of pet dental implants; however, there are many that do not do this procedure.
 If your regular vet does not do the implant procedure, then you might have to spend some time looking further afield.
 There are a number of reasons for this, including:

 - It’s tough to see whether or not there is a real benefit to the procedure.
 Where a dental implant for a human improves one’s smile, increases self-confidence, and reduces speaking and eating problems, pet implants are different.